• Skip to main content

 • Email

-These Mexican Style Biscuits come together easily with just a few ingredients.
+These Mexican Biscuits come together easily with just a few ingredients.
 Think Mexican Cornbread, but in biscuit form.
 So much prettier than a drop biscuit they are rolled and then cut into the size of your choice.

 Mexican style biscuits in basket with denim napkin